Free forever · No card · No trial

 The wall most contractors hit

-Five signs you’ve outgrown Square Invoices.
+Five signs you’ve outgrown invoicing-only software.

-Square Invoices is honestly good at what it does — one-off invoicing for transactions you already booked elsewhere.
-The problems start when your business stops looking like that.
+Square Invoices is honestly good at what it does — billing and collecting.
+The problems start when the rest of your business needs to live in software too, and invoicing-only software can’t hold it.

 You’re tracking jobs in your phone’s calendar (or your head).